baeda-polito/contextual-anomaly-detector/README.md

 The arguments to pass to the script are the following:

 * `input_file`: The input dataset via an HTTP URL.
-The tool should then download the dataset from that URL; since it's a presigned URL, the tool would not need to deal with authentication—it can just download the dataset directly.
+The tool should then download the dataset from that URL; since it's a pre-signed URL, the tool would not need to deal with authentication—it can just download the dataset directly.
 * `variable_name`: The variable name to be used for the analysis (i.e., the column of the csv that contains the electrical load under analysis).
 * `output_file`: The local path to the output HTML report.
 The platform would then get that HTML report and upload it to